-Jair Bolsonaro was elected as the President of Brazil in October 2018.
+Luis Ignacio Lula da Silva was elected President of Brazil in October 2022 and assumed office in January 2023.
 A failure by the Brazilian government to implement necessary reforms may result in diminished confidence in the Brazilian government's fiscal condition and budget, which could result in downgrades of Brazil's sovereign foreign credit rating by credit rating agencies, negatively impact Brazil's economy, lead to further depreciation of the real and an increase in inflation and interest rates, adversely affecting our business, financial condition and results of operations.
-It is also expected that during 2022, Brazil will experience greater economic volatility as a result of the presidential elections which are scheduled to take place in the second half of the year.